wardle/hades/README.md

 2021-03-23 14:50:57,346 [main] INFO  com.eldrix.hades.core - Initialising HL7 FHIR R4 server; providers: CodeSystem
 2021-03-23 14:50:58,308 [main] INFO  org.eclipse.jetty.server.Server - Started @14980ms
 ```

+Currently, use `hermes` to create your index file.
+That tool can automatically download and create an index.
+After download, it should take less than 5 minutes to start running your FHIR terminology server.

+# Example usage

 Here are some examples of using the FHIR terminology API: